colinxsmith/HEAT/README.md

-Heat map in d3 v4 and angular data is included
+Heat map in d3 v4 and angular; data is included

 # HEAT